Nutritional Effects of Skipping Breakfast: Latest Research Findings

 top of page

-A study published last month demonstrated that patients who skip out on the morning meal are more likely to be deficient in specific nutrients.
+A study published recently demonstrated that patients who skip out on the morning meal are more likely to be deficient in specific nutrients.
 In this article, I’ll share what those nutrients are, why patients who skip breakfast may be more likely to have suboptimal levels of those nutrients, and other reasons why it’s critical that we, as practitioners, encourage our patients to start the day with a substantial breakfast.

 A study out of Ohio State University that analyzed the diets of 30,889 Americans found that adults who skipped breakfast were likely to be low on the following nutrients for the entire day: folate, calcium, iron, and vitamins A, B1, B2, B3, C, and D. [1]